WiNG-CoMM/yakuza-fy/README.md

 Optional: Table Map – For auto-forced closing on a designated observer player.

+## API:

+You can use the API to trigger the intro from other modules.
+You will need to provide a YakuzaData structure to the API in order to do so.
+We provide helper functions to create a YakuzaData structure from a journal entry, journal entry ID or from scratch.

 ### Journal Entry:

 This is the one we use internally when clicking on the buttons: